analogdevicesinc/ai8x-training/README.md

 2. Conversion from 1D and 2D to Fully Connected (“flattening”): The batch dimension (first dimension) must stay the same, and the other dimensions are combined (i.e., M = C×H×W or M = C×L).
    Example:
        `x = x.view(x.size(0), -1)  # Flatten`
+   An alternate way to express the flatten operation is `torch.nn.Flatten()`.

 #### Support for Quantization